 Hazardous waste regulations establish a two-tiered waste accumulation and storage system:

-A maximum of 55 gallons of hazardous waste or 1 quart of acutely hazardous waste at each satellite accumulation area
+A maximum of 55 gallons of hazardous waste or 1 quart of acutely toxic hazardous waste at each.

-Satellite accumulation containers must be closed unless waste is being added to the container
+Satellite accumulation containers must be tightly closed unless waste is being added to the container.

-Full containers should be dated and can be stored in the satellite accumulation area for a maximum of three days before being transferred to a storage area
+Full containers can only be stored in the satellite accumulation area for a maximum of three days before being transferred to a storage area.

-MIT can store hazardous waste on-site for up to 90 days, or 180 days in some cases, before sending waste materials for final disposal.
+Main Accumulation Areas (MAAs) are where full chemical waste containers go when they are taken from satellite accumulation areas (SAAs).
+MIT can store hazardous waste on site for up to 90 days, or 180 days in some cases, before sending waste materials for final disposal.

-These locations also meet more stringent requirements with respect to state regulatory Contingency Plan documentation requirements, which EHS manages.
+These locations also meet more stringent requirements with respect to Contingency Plan documentation requirements, which EHS manages.

 Disposal